I'm Starting an Online Education Business - Where Do I Start?!

 You can see the plans and sign up here.

 Plans start at $14.99 per month and there is a free option.
-The free option has a time limit on meetings of 40min for groups and 30min for 1:1 classes.
+The free option has a time limit on meetings of 40min for groups and 30min for 1:1 classes. - Google Meet is more basic, but easy to use.
+Like LearnCube, it doesn't require any downloads to use.

 If you have a Google account, you already have the free version of Meet.
 You can see the pricing plans and sign up here.